Scare Campaign: Plot

 Scare Campaign is a hidden camera prank show that has been scaring its targets with old school scares for the last 5 years.
-Their latest target (John Brumpton) nearly ends up shooting an actress thinking she's a real zombie until the crew reveals that it's a prank.
+Their latest target (John Brumpton) nearly ends up shooting an actress thinking she is a real zombie until the crew reveals that it is a prank.
 Emma, another actress on the show, speaks to her director and ex-boyfriend Marcus (Ian Meadows) about being more careful who they prank in case they end up scaring "the wrong guy."
 Their manager, Vicki (Sigrid Thornton) shows them a web series called Masked Freaks that involve a bunch of costumed people killing other people gruesomely.
 The series threatens Scare Campaigns popularity so Vicki encourages the team to up the ante to increase their ratings.

 Hiring a new actress named Abby (Olivia DeJonge), the team takes their next prank to an abandoned psychiatric hospital, where they intend to prank a new groundskeeper, Rohan (Josh Quong Tart).
 As the prank goes along as planned, Emma starts having second thoughts and leaves Rohan alone, where he explores the asylum through the team's special effects, despite Emma's pleas to end the prank.
 When Abby is signalled to surprise him, Rohan reacts by stabbing her to death with a letter opener, strangling cameraman Tony and slitting the throat of actress Suze.
 Emma and special effects specialist J.D.
 (Patrick Harvey) barricade themselves in a room and beg Marcus and camera operator Dick to call the police.
 However, Rohan breaks in and kills Marcus and Dick.
 Emma and J.D. make it to the van to escape, but J.D. runs back inside to find the keys.
 Rohan appears but Emma stabs his hand and runs inside.
-It's then revealed that the whole predicament was a prank and Emma was their new stooge.
+I i's then revealed that the whole predicament was a prank and Emma was their new stooge.
 Trent, the actor playing Rohan, berates Marcus and quits.